Educational Benefits

 No, QTR is not valid for study abroad.

 Complete the online QTR application in UAccess Employee.
 When the online application is approved, there will be a prompt to print a confirmation.
 The printed confirmation must be turned in at the university where the student will be attending classes.
-It is your responsibility to submit your approved application confirmation to the university (ASU or NAU) you are attending.
+You are responsible for submitting your approved application confirmation to the university (ASU or NAU) you are attending.
 Check with that university's service center for waiver processing requirements and deadlines.

 ASU: Student Accounts Office